Session ONE – Developing and Implementing the Connected Digital Workplace by Embracing new ways of working

 2030.
 What will the Future Enterprise Workplace Be Like?

-New collaboration tools along with ambitious business planning are leading us to a future workplace that will look substantially different to the one we know today.
+New collaboration tools, along with ambitious business planning, are leading us to a future workplace that will look substantially different from the one we know today.
 We take a leap into the future to discuss the course of the digital workplace for the next ten years.
 We will discuss AI development, governance strategies, emerging work models, and more that will lead enterprises to an era of digital maturity.

 Questions to the Panel of Speakers

 Whitehall Media reserve the right to change the programme without prior notice.